 a GoZERO bucket and lid for collecting compostables

 based on participation per location, access to finished food waste compost in the spring.

 How do I get started?

 Check our listings below for a location near you.
 If there’s not a station nearby, help us organize one.
 Be sure to check station hours and if the station could use any volunteer help.
-Once you’ve fond one that’s right for you, signup is easy.
+Once you’ve found one that’s right for you, signup is easy.
 If subscription is required (locations can be subscription or sponsorship based) payment is secured through PayPal services.

-Once you’ve signed up, show your receipt to staff on-location to claim your bucket and lid if you like, and get started collecting food waste for composting.
-Connected with your friends and neighbors, and enjoy how good it feels.
+Once you’ve signed up, show your receipt to location staff to claim your bucket and lid if you like, and get started collecting food waste for composting.
+Tell your friends and neighbors and enjoy how good it feels.